ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 7. Create an account, login, get the JWT token in the cookie, and then access user information via /user route.
 Tests that information can be retreived, and response it ok
 8. Create an account, and then try to access user information via /user route WITHOUT sending JWT tokens.
 Tests that information cannot be retreived without proper authentication.
 9. Create an account, login, get JWT token, then update user information via /user/update route, then request user information via /user.
 Tests that user information can be updated via routes.
+10. Job posting API test.
+Create multiple jobs through API route /job/add using an Employer account.
+Make sure the response from the server is ok, and that response includes jobs.
+11. Job posting API test.
+Create multiple jobs through API route /job/add using an Employer account.
+Query all jobs, and query individual jobs ( GET /job and job/:id)

 ##### Acceptance Tests
 1. Successful Account Creation